- General Information

 Q: What are the salary and benefits for TAs and RAs?

 A: TA and RA appointments require 20 hours of service per week.
-F=or 2016-2017 the gross monthly salary was $2,228 (pre-General Examination) and $2,394 (post-General Examination), and include a tuition waiver and health insurance benefits.
-Current salaries can be found at Sal=ary Schedules .
-Students are responsible for paying approximately $250 each quarter in student fees.
-TAs and RAs with eligible appointments are covered by the Graduate Appoi=ntee Insurance Program (GAIP) and currently do not pay a monthly premium.
-The UW pays 65% of the monthly premium for dependents.= TAs and RAs at the UW are represented by UAW Local 4121, which negotiates salary and benefits, see UW/UAW Contract.
+For 2019-2020 the gross monthly salary was $2388 (pre-General Examination) and $2567 (post-General Examination, or with a related M.S. degree), and include a tuition waiver and health insurance benefits.
+Current salaries can be found at Salary Schedules .
+Students are responsible for paying approximately $400 each quarter in student fees.
+TAs and RAs with eligible appointments are covered by the Graduate Appointee Insurance Program (GAIP) and currently do not pay a monthly premium.
+The UW pays 65% of the monthly premium for dependents.
+TAs and RAs at the UW are represented by UAW Local 4121, which negotiates salary and benefits, see UW/UAW Contract.

 Q: What is the average GPA of admitted applicants?

 A: Average GPA changes from year to year, but is around 3.2 and the median GPA is around 3.5.
-The Admissions Committee gives comparable weight to each item submitted as part of the application so an applicant will not be denied admission based solely on his or her GPA.
+The Admissions Committee practices a holistic review process andgives comparable weight to each item submitted as part of the application so an applicant will not be denied admission based solely on GPA.

 Q: Why must I select and prioritize areas of interest on my application?

-A: After the Admissions Committee has determined that an applicant is admissible (likely to succeed in our graduate program), then his or her application is forwarded to faculty doing research of interest to the applicant.
+A: After the Admissions Committee has determined that an applicant is admissible (likely to succeed in our graduate program), the application is forwarded to faculty doing research of interest to the applicant.
 Applicants will be admitted if they can be matched to a faculty member looking for new graduate students to join his or her research group and if there is funding available.
-While we make every effort to match applicants with faculty advisers at the time of admission, students are free to change advisers or research groups at any time, subject to identifying a faculty member willing to be adviser, and subject to availability of funding.
+While we make every effort to match applicants with faculty advisors at the time of admission, students are free to change advisors or research groups at any time, subject to identifying a faculty member willing to be advisor, and subject to availability of funding.

 Q: How do I make arrangements to visit the Department of Earth and Space Sciences?